[Updated from May, 2019]

 8 oz (about 2.25 cups) finger-nail-sized immature pine cones*

 If the baby cones still have a piece of stem attached, remove it.
-Left on it will become very tough during the cooking process.
-Trust me.
+Left on it will become tough during the cooking process.
+Sometimes I skip this part but always regret it!
+(It's sometimes easier to do this after the boiling step, below.)

-Fill a steel pot with water and the pine cones and bring to a boil.
+The Pre-Boil: Place the pine cones in a pot, cover with water and bring to a boil.
 Cook at a gentle boil for 5 minutes.
 Turn the heat off.
-A layer of resin will collect on the surface like a little oil slick - carefully pour this layer off, and discard (And do yourself a favor: do not dump it through a sieve - the resin will clog the fine mesh unless you boil the sieve!).
+A layer of resin will collect on the surface like a little oil slick - carefully scoop his layer off, and discard.
+Then drain the pine cones.

-Once all the water is poured off, add the sugar and water to the pot with the boiled cones.
+The Jam: Once all the water is poured off, add the 2 cups of sugar and the 6 cups of water to the pot with the boiled cones.
 Stir.
-Return to the stove and bring to a boil. reduce the heat so that the liquid simmers.
+Return to the stove and bring to a boil.
+Reduce the heat so that the liquid simmers.
 Cook at a simmer for 5 minutes.
 Turn off heat and cool completely.
-Whne it has, bring to a boil again.
-Turn off and cool (it it cooks too long you will lose too much moisture).
-Bring to a boil for a third time, turn off the heat, then cool again.
-One more time: bring to a boil and allow to cool for a fourth time.*